Dhanunjaya-Elluri/e2e-MLOps/README.md

 # e2e-MLOps

-An end to end guide for MLOps
+An end to end guide for MLOps, inspired by [this](https://github.com/microsoft/MLOpsPython/tree/master) repo.

 ## TODO